Waveform Modelling for the Laser Interferometer Space Antenna: Waveform generation acceleration

 \subsection{Computational techniques}

 To maximize the science returns from highly relativistic LISA sources with exacting modeling requirements, we require waveform-acceleration techniques that do not compromise waveform accuracy.
-The general solution to this problem is to construct interpolants or fits for high-fidelity waveform data, where the data comes from an accurate underlying model that is too slow to use directly in data analysis studies (e.g., as it involves solving \PDEs).
+The general solution to this problem is to construct interpolants or fits for high-fidelity waveform data, where the data comes from an accurate underlying model that is too slow to use directly in data analysis studies (e.g., as it involves solving \PDEs \edit{ or coupled ODEs}).
 This data can describe either the full time-/frequency-series representation of the waveform, or specific waveform components that are more computationally expensive.
-While many waveform acceleration techniques have appeared in the literature, most rely on the three steps summarized below.
+While many waveform acceleration techniques have appeared in the literature, most rely on the three steps summarized below \edit{and illustrated in Fig.~\ref{fig:Surrogate}.}